Preparing children for life in ‘Modern Britain’.

 Tolerance of those with different faiths and beliefs

 Our children are encouraged to understand that other people having different faiths or beliefs should be accepted and tolerated and should not be the cause of prejudice or discriminatory behaviour.
 At Northfield Primary School our children learn to understand their place in a culturally diverse society.
-Our RE and PSHCE curriculum, assemblies, visits and visitors to the school contribute to the children’s knowledge and understanding and the right for each person to be respected and regarded equally irrespective of gender, ability, faith, race or heritage.
+Our RE and PSHCE curriculum, assemblies, visits and visitors to the school contribute to the children’s knowledge and understanding and the right for each person to be respected and regarded equally irrespective of gender, sexuality, ability, faith, race or heritage.